Nuclear and Radiological Engineering and Medical Physics Qualifying Exams

 This exam is required of all students appearing for the Nuclear Engineering Qualifying Examination.
-It is based on three subject areas two of which are mandatory, and the third subject area is chose by the student from a provided list.
+It is based on three subject areas, two of which are mandatory, and the third subject area is chosen by the student from a provided list.
 Courses on whose content the exam will be based are mentioned where available.

 Mandatory subject areas: